 Creating more revenue for the state is one of the driving forces behind legalizing online casino gaming, but other factors are in play as well.
 Another reason is that Indiana can’t afford to fall behind some neighboring states in the Midwest.

 Michigan is looking to launch iGaming at some point by the end of 2020, and that will put pressure on Indiana to keep up.
 The Midwest region of the United States has seen tremendous growth in the gaming industry, and legislators in the Hoosier State are trying to keep pace.

 Casinos in the state have also been pressuring lawmakers to consider allowing online gaming, and legislators are looking to give them some new opportunities.
 Younger generations of bettors are more willing to gamble online as opposed to visiting a casino.

 Ford is expected to be one of the leaders when creating a new online casino gaming bill, and he prefers taking a slower approach.
-The lawmaker is hoping to launch slots and tables games online, and then online poker at a later date.
+The lawmaker is hoping to launch slots and table games online, and then online poker at a later date.
 Poker in Indiana is hugely popular at the land-based casinos and no doubt would be a success online.

 Indiana has seen tremendous growth in the sports betting industry since its launch in September of 2019, and they were able to navigate through the pandemic.
 The total sports betting handle surpassed $1 billion during July.

 If lawmakers do discuss an online casino gaming bill in 2021, it would need a simple majority to pass in both chambers.
 Next year is also a budget year, and online casino gaming will likely be included in any budget proposals.